Yemeni rebel offensive threatens camps of those who fled war

 The Marib offensive “is a fateful battle for the Houthis,” said political analyst Abdel-Bari Taher.
 “It will determine the future of their ability to rule” in northern Yemen.

-Marib houses a key oil refinery that produces 90% of liquefied petroleum gas, which is used for cooking and heating in almost all Yemenis.
+Marib houses a key oil refinery that produces 90% of liquefied petroleum gas, which is used for cooking and heating in almost all Yemeni households.
 Severe fuel shortages already plague many areas across the country.

 The fighting in Marib could displace at least 385,000 people, according to the U.N. migration agency.
 Four displacement camps in the province have been abandoned since the start of the offensive, said Olivia Headon of the International Organization for Migration in Yemen.